 Murray ousted by Zverev Snr

-Andy Murray’s first Grand Slam tournament as the No 1 seed ended in bitter disappointment at the Australian Open when he suffered a stunning fourth-round defeat at the hands of Mischa Zverev.
+The first Grand Slam tournament as the No 1 seed ended in bitter disappointment at the Australian Open for Murray when he suffered a stunning fourth-round defeat at the hands of Mischa Zverev.
 The 29-year-old German, who is not even the best player in his own family, is ranked No 50 in the world and had won just one match in his five previous appearances in the main draw in Melbourne.

 Zverev, whose younger brother Alexander is one of the most exciting young talents in the men’s game, beat Murray 7-5, 5-7, 6-2, 6-4 to end the Scot’s hopes of reaching the quarter-finals of the year’s opening Grand Slam event for the eighth year in succession.